-The Department of Electrical Engineering offers its program with a mission to augment the electrical engineering education by imparting basic understanding of electrical engineering fundamentals based on a foundation of physical sciences, mathematics, computing, and technology.
-The program is designed to groom students for required technical as well as managerial skills for their practical life and enable them to smoothly pursue higher studies.
+The Electrical Engineering Department was established in 2004 and is one of the largest departments of WEC.
+The department offers B.Sc. and MS degrees in Electrical Engineering.
+Annually 80 students are enrolled in the undergraduate program.
+The department conducts its programs with a mission to augment the Electrical engineering education by imparting basic understanding of Electrical engineering fundamentals based on a foundation of physical sciences, mathematics, computing, and technology.
+The programs are designed to groom students for required technical as well as managerial skills for their practical life and to enable them to smoothly pursue higher studies.

 - Provide basic knowledge of electrical engineering principles along with the required supporting knowledge of mathematics, physical sciences, computing, and engineering fundamentals.